 "I concluded it was the right church, just the wrong people.
 The church was very segregated.
 You know, if you have the love of God in your heart, it seems like you wouldn't do that.
 That has changed fairly significantly since that time," Carson said.

-Adventists today place a heavy emphasis on protecting religious liberty, a position with roots in White's prophecy, although their efforts extend beyond their own to church to help protect all faiths.
+Adventists today place a heavy emphasis on protecting religious liberty.
 The denomination filed a brief in support of the Muslim woman who won a Supreme Court case this year against Abercrombie & Fitch, which refused to hire her because she wore a headscarf.

 Last May, Seventh-day Adventist officials issued a statement taking note of Carson's candidacy.
 It emphasized the church's longstanding support for the separation of church and state and said it was crucial for Adventists to continue keeping politics out of the pulpit during this election season.